Kids Dentist

 Remember to stay calm and patient during the visit, as children can pick up on your emotions.
 By taking steps to make the dental visit more positive, you can help your child feel more comfortable and confident about going to the dentist.

-You can check your child’s eligibility by logging into your Medicare online account or by calling the Medicare general enquiries line.
+You can check your child’s eligibility by logging into your Medicare online account or calling the Medicare general enquiries line.

 If your child is eligible for the CDBS, you can take them to a participating dentist who can provide the necessary dental services.
 These services may include check-ups, x-rays, cleaning, fillings, and extractions.
 The benefits will be paid directly to the dental provider.